saarcoder/split-camel/README.md

 # split-camel-case
-Split apart camelCase in string
+## Description
+Splits apart camelCases within string.
+Does not add hyphens instead, or lowercase the second word in the camel.